-The promises made in the advertisements from debt settlement services can be alluring to people struggling with debt.
+The promises made in the advertisements for debt settlement services can be alluring to people struggling with debt.
 These services make it seem so easy to negotiate down your debt.
 They promise to negotiate your debt down by working with your creditors, to get your payments to something that you can manage and reduce the amount that you owe.
 And they offer to do this all at a reasonable fee that you can afford.
+That said, debt settlement services are often deceptive.